Most DUIs in California are charged as misdemeanors. However, you can be charged with a felony DUI under four circumstances:

 - You were made well aware that driving under the influence again could end another person’s life

-In legal talk, this is sometimes called a “Watson murder.”
-This is because first-time DUI convicts are often required to read and sign a statement, known as a Watson advisement, that says they acknowledge that driving under the influence could cause a death.
-If you have received this warning in the past, the prosecution has grounds to charge you with murder, because (in theory) you knew the risk you were causing when you got behind the wheel.
+If you have received this warning in the past, the prosecution has grounds to charge you with murder because (in theory) you knew the risk you were causing when you got behind the wheel.

-Occasionally, a prosecutor will attempt a DUI murder charge even if it’s a first time DUI or you never had the Watson warning.
-This generally only happens if they believe you showed malice or extreme recklessness with human life.
+Occasionally, a prosecutor will attempt a DUI murder charge even if it’s a first-time DUI or you never had the Watson warning.
+Prosecutors may do this if they believe you showed malice or extreme recklessness with human life.

 The penalties for DUI murder are severe: